Gisto/Gisto/README.md

 ## Downloads

-Binary files for various platforms will be provided upon release, if you *really can't wait* - you can package Gisto by yourself (*see **Packaging instructions** bellow*).
+Binary files for various platforms will be provided upon release, if you *really can't wait* - you can package Gisto by yourself (see "Packaging instructions" bellow).

 ## Packaging instructions